o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 library to send messages.

 *Port* is used to listen for connection requests from other RMR based applications.
-The *max_msg_size* parameter is used to allocate receive buffers and is the maximum message size which the application expects to receive.
-This value is the sum of **both** the maximum payload size **and** the maximum trace data size.
-This value is also used as the default message size when allocating message buffers.
-Messages arriving which are longer than the given maximum will be dropped without notification to the application.
-A warning is written to standard error for the first message which is too large on each connection.
+The *norm_msg_size* parameter is used to allocate receive buffers and should be set to what the user application expects to be a size which will hold the vast majority of expected messages.
+When computing the size, the application should consider the usual payload size **and** the maximum trace data size that will be used.
+This value is also used as the default message size when allocating message buffers (when a zero size is given to rmr_alloc_msg(); see the rmr_alloc_msg() manual page).
+Messages arriving which are longer than the given normal size will cause RMR to allocate a new buffer which is large enough for the arriving message.

+Starting with version 3.8.0 RMR no longer places a maximum buffer size for received messages.
+The underlying system memory manager might impose such a limit and the attempt to allocate a buffer larger than that limit will likely result in an application abort.
+Other than the potential performance impact from extra memory allocation and release, there is no penality to the user programme for specifyning a normal buffer size which is usually smaller than received buffers.
+Similarly, the only penality to the application for over specifying the normal buffer size might be a larger memory footprint.

 *Flags* allows for selection of some RMr options at the time of initialisation.
 These are set by ORing RMRFL constants